rainbowdashlabs/sql-java/docs/02/update.md

 ## Update with current value

-Of course we can also use the current value of the column we want to update.
+Of course, we can also use the current value of the column we want to update.

 Remember our money table we created in the [insert chapter](../02/insert.md#create-tables-with-content)?
 We need this now again.

-Lets say we want to take 600 of our currency from lexy, but only if she has at least 600.
+Let's say we want to take 600 of our currency from lexy, but only if she has at least 600.

 The syntax for this is quite the same then the one earlier.
 We just reference the column value itself